ik1g19/Notes-Quartz/content/notes/Uni Content/Advanced Programming Language Concepts/Week 8/Software Composition.md

 # Patterns

-The Gang of Four Design Patterns book contains lots of patterns that deal with object composition from a structural point of view.
+The Gang of Four Design Patterns book contains lots of patterns that deal with object composition from a structural point of view

-Let's have a look at two of these.
+Let's have a look at two of these

-A Decorator is itself a Component and also contains a reference to a Component.
+A Decorator is itself a Component and also contains a reference to a Component

-Concrete Components can be "decorated" by wrapping Components Calls of base methods are delegated to the wrapped Component.
+Concrete Components can be "decorated" by wrapping Components

+Calls of base methods are delegated to the wrapped Component

 The decorator adds extra functionality as needed